 Rarely have I been concerned about breathing other than that time I was stuck in a Russian elevator or when I was ten and my friend sat on my chest just for fun or the time I’d been under a lot of stress and hyperventilated … every couple days.
 It’s taken me a lot of years and connecting the dots to understand how vital breath is to sports, mental health and you guessed it … sex.

 Read any romance — gasping and quivering pants rule the pages, especially of really hot erotica.
 When it comes to sex, breathing becomes totally involuntary and is the unmistakable mark of arousal.
 Locked in an embrace with your lover when sweat is stinging your eyes and your balls are ready to bust, few of us are counting our breaths.
 When I’m teasing the edge of cumming for at least an hour, breath is a runaway steam locomotive and hardly an exercise in zen.

 In With The Good Air

 Most of us learn to regulate breathing to achieve certain body control or performance.
 We take a breath and hold it to squeeze off a round at a rifle range or to grab a telephoto shot with our SLR.
-We sync our breathing to improve performance in swimming, weight training, music and voice.
-Or we find great value to pace our breathing when giving birth, controlling pain or meditation.
+We sync our breathing to improve performance in swimming, weight training, music, and voice.
+Or we find great value to pace our breathing when giving birth, controlling pain, or meditating.

 Breath always moves.